Skip to main content

 At the top of the report, you'll see a snapshot of the most important metrics that help you evaluate how subscribers behave during the cancellation process and how much revenue is at stake.

-- Pending: Subscriptions that are scheduled for cancelling at the end of the billing period.
-The next billing date hasn’t occurred yet, so they can still renew.
+• Pending: Subscriptions that are scheduled to be canceled at the end of the billing period.
+The next billing date hasn't occurred yet, so they can still renew.

 Each metric also includes the associated revenue to show the financial impact of each outcome.